sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 ### Health Check
 A URN representing a component's capability to initiate Health Check operations and to process any provided response payloads.

-URI: `urn:ietf:sacm:capability:action:health-check`
+URN: `urn:ietf:sacm:capability:action:health-check`

 ### Heartbeat
 A URN representing a component's capability to initiate Heartbeat operations and to process any provided response payloads.

-URI: `urn:ietf:sacm:capability:action:heartbeat`
+URN: `urn:ietf:sacm:capability:action:heartbeat`

 ### Status Notification (Publish)
 A URN representing a component's capability to publish status notifications.

-URI: `urn:ietf:sacm:capability:publish:status-notification`
+URN: `urn:ietf:sacm:capability:publish:status-notification`

 ### Status Notification (Subscribe)
 A URN representing a component's capability to subscribe to status notification events.

-URI: `urn:ietf:sacm:capability:subscribe:status-notification`
+URN: `urn:ietf:sacm:capability:subscribe:status-notification`

 --- back